vscode-kubernetes-tools/vscode-kubernetes-tools/README.md

 If you are building and running the extension from source, see [CONTRIBUTING.md](CONTRIBUTING.md) for prerequisites for the development environment.

+## Installing from VSIX

+If you are installing the extension from its VSIX, note that the machine will still need to reach the Visual Studio Marketplace in order to download extension dependencies.
+If the machine cannot reach the Marketplace, you will need to install these dependencies manually using their VSIXes.
+The list of extension dependencies can be found in `package.json`, in the `extensionDependencies` section.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a